 This is the exhibition’s press release, as it also appears on the website of the Airborne Museum Hartenstein.

 Most of the biographies about Audrey Hepburn focus on her Hollywood career.
-The Second World War in general and the Battle of Arnhem in particular are merely footnotes.
+The Second World War in general and the Battle of Arnhem, in particular, are mere footnotes.
 But they were the subjects of the in-depth study done by the researchers of the Airborne Museum.
 By combining various national and international archives, they discovered new facts.

 The exhibition was created in close cooperation with Audrey Hepburn’s sons, Sean Hepburn Ferrer and Luca Dotti.
-They have lent the Airborne Museum special youth photos and drawings by their mother as well as objects belonging to their mother and their grandmother.
-The Airborne Museum is very proud to be able to show these photos and objects to the public and is honored to be allowed to tell this story, one that has been the source of much pain in the van Heemstra-Hepburn family.
+They have lent the Airborne Museum special youth photos and drawings by their mother, and objects belonging to their mother and grandmother.
+The Airborne Museum is very proud to show these photos and objects to the public and is honored to be allowed to tell this story, one that has been the source of much pain in the van Heemstra-Hepburn family.

-In connection with the exhibition Moederliefde, Luca Dotti quoted his mother: “Another of my mother’s favourite quotes is: ‘People, even more than things, have to be restored, renewed, revived, reclaimed, and redeemed; never throw out anyone.'”
-And he continued: “Fittingly so, this too is the mission of the Airborne Museum, which, with the same amount of love and determination, restored, renewed, revived, reclaimed, redeemed and finally revealed the story behind the seed that was planted during the occupation of the Netherlands.”
+In connection with the exhibition Moederliefde, Luca Dotti quoted his mother, “Another of my mother’s favorite quotes is, ‘People, even more than things, have to be restored, renewed, revived, reclaimed, and redeemed; never throw out anyone.'”
+And he continued, “Fittingly so, this too is the mission of the Airborne Museum, which, with the same amount of love and determination, restored, renewed, revived, reclaimed, redeemed and finally revealed the story behind the seed that was planted during the occupation of the Netherlands.”